-The District utilizes a facility master plan to help guide resource allocation.
+The District utilizes a facility plan indicated in the Mesa2030 plan to help guide resource allocation (III.B.4-1).
 This includes support for all modalities, including distance education.
-The facilities master plan, when coupled with the individual campus Educational Master Plans, provides a framework for long-range capital planning.
+The facilities plan, when coupled with the individual campus Educational Plans, provides a framework for long-range capital planning.
 Once an agreed-upon direction is approved, a cost analysis is conducted.
 The District uses processes and procedures that ensure it captures all related costs so an informed decision can be made.
 The Board of Trustees, through its Sustainability Policy, promotes this type of sustainable activity.
 In principle, we have looked at the following: